Techie + Gamers

 Wylie Robinson is an entrepreneur from Portland, Oregon and has a degree in environmental design from the University of Colorado.
 He also did an online course in graphic design at UC Berkeley Extension.

-When still in college, he was a construction worker at Bergen Homes.
-Then, he interned as a designer at the architectural firm Gensler.
-After graduating, Wylie became a certified designer at Stantec for a year.
+When still in college, he was a construction worker at Bergen Homes and then interned as a designer at the architectural firm Gensler.
+After graduating, Wylie was a certified designer at Stantec for a year.
+In 2009, he worked as a senior designer at MKTG until he moved to Landor.

 Founding Rumpl Blankets